Introduction / History

 What are their beliefs?

-The Azerbaijani are primarily Shi'ite Muslims, but there are a number of Sunni Muslims as well.
+The Azerbaijanis are primarily Shi'ite Muslims, but there are a number of Sunni Muslims as well.
 Islam among the Azerbaijani is a reflection of the historical ties that exist between Azerbaijan and Iran.
 Until the twentieth century, most Azeri identified themselves as Muslims rather than Azerbaijani or Turks.
 They believe that being a "spiritual community of Islam" was much more important than being a nation.

 In Azerbaijan, religious practices are less restrictive of women's activities than in most other Muslim countries.
 Most women have jobs outside the home, and a few have attained leadership positions.
-However, some evidence of the traditional, restrictive female role remains
+However, some evidence of the traditional, restrictive female role remains.

 What are their needs?